ruggeri/tech-notes/algos/concurrency/memory-ordering.md

   - That is despite issuing the instruction to write `X` _before_ issuing the instruction to write `Y`.
   - This is called store-store reordering. x86 promises not to do it.
+  - I think store-store reordering would allow more freedom to re-order stores to improve absorption of writes in the write buffer.
 - `read X at addr1; read Y at addr2`
   - A value of `Y` may be read from `addr2` may be read before the value of `X` is read from `addr1`.